vivid-planet/comet/.changeset/violet-books-kneel.md

 Make it easier to render DataGrid cell content based on the cell's `valueOptions`

-Objects inside a cell's `valueOptions` now support an optional `cellContent` property to allow defining a react node in addition to the `label`, which can only be a string.
+Objects inside a cell's `valueOptions` now support an optional `cellContent` property to allow defining a React node in addition to the `label`, which can only be a string.

 When using the new `renderStaticSelectCell` helper as the `renderCell` function in the column definition, the helper will render the `cellContent` node of the selected option if defined.
 The `label` or the string value of the option will be used as the cell's content if no `cellContent` node is provided.